 Some time ago we spoke about this and you opined that it was likely from the oil used in the pressing process eventually working itself out and into the grooves and forming dry particles that crunched like the devil when passed by the stylus.
 It really is the only plausible answer.

 Again, yesterday I played an old EMI pressing bought new and flawless years ago.
 Yesterday the crud was present in spots.
-To my delight, I saturated part of a soft lady’s powder puff with my LAST Power Cleaner liquid and gently scrubbed the grooves in the correct way and, Dang, the crud disappeared as we suspected it would.
+I saturated part of a soft lady’s powder puff with my LAST Power Cleaner liquid and gently scrubbed the grooves in the correct way.
+And to my delight, the crud disappeared as we suspected it would.

 In the future I plan to do this with my stiffer applicator for the Power Cleaner and I bet it will do an even better job because of the brush’s bristles greater stiffness than the powder puff.
 Never a dull moment for the vinyl lover.